Managing cost groups

 Updating the scope selection will only reflect the Unscheduled resources data by the following day at 12 AM UTC.

-The bulk scope selection functionality enables users to perform scope updates across multiple subscriptions concurrently.
+The Bulk scope selection functionality enables users to perform scope updates across multiple subscriptions concurrently.

 1. In the Scope selection blade, select Bulk scope selection.